mohousch/neutrino2/README.md

   Welcome to NeutrinoNG software
 </h1>

-- the GUI is completely reworked.
+- The GUI is completely reworked.
-- i18n localizaton.
+- I18n localizaton.
-- skin support.
+- Skin support.
-- plugins interfaces: legacy, lua and python (exp) NeutrinoNG shares all his functionality with plugins. and more...
+- Plugins interfaces: legacy, lua and python (exp) NeutrinoNG shares all his functionality with plugins. and more...
-- still in developing...
+- Still in development...

   happy zapping